Documentation

 • foreground: This layer (sometimes a layer group) contains all room elements that are in front of the frame (e.g. plants, pillows, vases, etc.)

-• 3×2/4×3/5×4/1×1/4×5/2×3/3×4 frame: All PSD files come with seven default frames, each organized in separate layer groups.
-There is one layer group for each supported frame dimension, and that dimension is part of the group’s name (e.g. “3×2 frame”).
-Dimensions refer to the width-to-height ratio of the frame, meaning if your real-world artwork measures 30 inches (width) by 20 inches (height), it will have dimensions of 3×2.
-Or if your artwork measures 16 inches (width) by 20 inches (height), it will have dimensions of 4×5.
-Square artwork has dimensions 1×1.
+• 3×2/4×3/5×4/1×1/4×5/2×3/3×4 frame: All PSD files come with seven default frames, each in their own layer group.
+‘3×2’ refers to the width-to-height ratio of the frame, meaning if your real-world artwork measures 30 inches (width) by 20 inches (height), it will have dimensions of 3×2.
 You should choose a frame that corresponds to your artwork’s dimensions and work exclusively inside that layer group.
-For example, in the above screen shot, the eyeball icon only appears next to the “3×2 frame” group.
-Click the eyeball to hide that frame, and click on another checkbox below to show a different frame.
-If you won’t be using a frame, feel free to delete it, which will also help reduce the size of your PSD file.
-Note: You cannot move/resize these layer groups.
-See the next section for how to move/resize frames.
+Click the eyeball to hide a frame, and click on one of the checkboxes to show a different frame.
+If you won’t be using a frame, feel free to delete it, which will also reduce the size of your PSD file.
+Note: You cannot move/resize these layer groups, see the next section for how to do that.

 • space: This layer is the image of the room.

-Once you expand the layer group that corresponds to your frame’s dimensions, you will see the following.
+Once you expand a layer group, you will see the following.
 You can ignore every layer except for “adjustable frame” – that’s the layer group you will need to open to bring in your artwork.
 It’s also a group that you can move/resize to adjust your frame.

 • room blending layers: The purpose of these layers is to apply lighting and color corrections to the frame to make it blend in with the room and look more realistic.
 You can experiment with disabling them or lowering their opacity.
 For example, if you think that the frame looks too dark, try lowering the opacity of the last one (the one right above the ‘adjustable frame’ group).